Addmitting/learngit/readme.txt

-Git is a convertion controll system
+Git is a  distributec verion controll system
-Git is free
+Git is free  software